We’re pleased to introduce the first release of the e-NABLE Web Central app!

 Expert Recommendations: Once a User uploads sizing photos/videos, an e-NABLE expert needs to review those photos/videos and provide a recommendation for the best type of e-NABLE device and the scale required for the recipient.
 An expert may recommend more than one device type, along with guidance for the User.
 Once an expert recommendation has been made, the User needs to review the recommendation and either choose one of the proposed device designs, or provide additional feedback and request a new recommendation.

-Volunteer Matching: Each case needs three volunteer roles to be filled: Expert, Fabricator, and Assembler.
+Volunteer Matching: Each case needs three volunteer roles to be filled: Experienced Volunteer, Fabricator, and Assembler.
 Experts can get involved in any cases and offer their recommendations based on the sizing photos/videos provided.
 Fabricators and Assemblers can offer to help on cases for which they have the appropriate Credly badges (depending on the device type being requested), but these offers need to be approved by the User.
 If a Fabricator wishes to offer help on a case that has not had an Expert review, the Fabricator will need to take on the Expert role, reviewing the sizing photos/videos and making a recommendation to the User for device type and scale.